NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 - **Personas became my compass.** "The Overwhelmed Patient" reminded me to prioritize clear language, while "The Disconnected" pushed me to simplify navigation for users anxious about complex interfaces.

 ## When Testing Reveals Blind Spots
 Usability testing was a reality check.
-Watching users struggle with the appointment scheduler, a feature I’d assumed was intuitive, forced me to rethink my assumptions.
+Watching users struggle with the appointment scheduler, a feature I'd assumed was intuitive, forced me to rethink my assumptions.
 Key takeaways:
 - **Clarity Trumps Cleverness:** Charts I designed to be "comprehensive" were seen as cluttered.
 This resulted in me simplifying their design to eliminate any unnecessary clutter.

 ## Balancing Complexity and Simplicity